Here is a breakdown of major shareholders in Olo Inc. (NYSE: OLO)

-Olo Inc. (NYSE: OLO) is 23.04% higher on its value in year-to-date trading and has touched a low of $5.74 and a high of $19.30 in the current 52-week trading range.
+Olo Inc. (NYSE: OLO) is 41.28% higher on its value in year-to-date trading and has touched a low of $5.74 and a high of $19.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The OLO stock was last observed hovering at around $7.94 in the last trading session, with the day’s loss setting it -0.25%.
+The OLO stock was last observed hovering at around $8.41 in the last trading session, with the day’s gains setting it 0.42%.

 Sponsored